See the Scrubs Stars' Best Off-Screen Reunions - E! Online

 Like they never left.

-The Scrubs cast is famously close IRL, as BFFs Zach Braff and Donald Faison have spent birthdays together and even co-host podcast Fake Doctors, Real Friends.
-Former co-stars Sarah Chalke and John C. McGinley have joined in on the fun with special holiday celebrations and red carpet reunions over the years ever since Scrubs finished its nine-season run in 2010.
+The Scrubs cast is famously close IRL, as BFFs Zach Braff and Donald Faison have spent birthdays together and even co-host the podcast Fake Doctors, Real Friends.
+Plus, co-stars Sarah Chalke and John C. McGinley have joined in on the fun with special holiday celebrations and red carpet reunions ever since Scrubs finished its nine-season run in 2010.

 The medical comedy series is beloved by fans precisely for its charismatic ensemble cast, rounded out by Ken Jenkins, Neil Flynn, Judy Reyes and Christa Miller and helmed by series creator Bill Lawrence.
 In 2018, the Scrubs stars had their biggest reunion yet at the Vulture Festival in Los Angeles.
 With so much cast and crew love, it's clear why rumblings of a reboot have made headlines!